ghewitt95/pizzaapp/README.md

 # Pizza App CLI

-Ruby CLI app simulating you putting your favorite toppings on a pizza but PLEASE don't add pineapple
+Ruby CLI app simulating you putting toppings on a pizza.
+Pineapple does not belong on pizza, doing so will result in you being asked to leave the pizzeria.

 Run ruby pizza_app.rb in the terminal